Journal

 What we did

-Brighton CCA gallery assistants took the lead in this session and taught people how to make table centre pieces including candle holders and vases.
+Brighton CCA gallery assistants taught people how to make table centre pieces including candle holders and vases.

-Some objects moved around the table and there was lots of role play and socialising using the things we made as prompts.
+Some objects were passed around the table and there was lots of role play and socialising using the things we made as prompts.
 At the end of the session we shared who we would invite to dinner.

 Collaborative tablecloth and centre pieces created by participants